A stochastic variant of replicator dynamics in zero-sum games and its invariant measures: Introduction

-Unfortunately, this level of regularity largely disappears when we move away from deterministic models towards more realistic, stochastic ones.
+Unfortunately, this level of regularity largely disappears when we move away from deterministic models towards more \textit{realistic, stochastic} ones.
+Our goal will exactly be to perform a careful analysis of the properties of such stochastic models.
 Clearly, from the perspective of applications, be they in economics, game theory or machine learning the move towards stochastic models seems necessary.
-For example, in economics and game theory it is rather natural to consider the possibility of stochastic system shocks that perturb the agents' beliefs and behavior~\cite{foster,mertikopoulos2010emergence}, whereas in machine learning the technique of batch learning, using stochastic methods, is the norm as it allows for much more efficient implementation of standard optimization techniques~\cite{jin2017escape}.
+For example, in economics and game theory it is rather natural to consider the possibility of stochastic system shocks that perturb the agents' beliefs and behavior~\cite{foster,mertikopoulos2010emergence}; in fact, using stochastic methods in machine learning, e.g., based on batch learning, is the norm as it allows for much more efficient implementation of standard optimization techniques~\cite{jin2017escape,vlatakis2019efficiently}.
 On top of the practical necessity of studying such stochastic models, what is even more remarkable about the case of replicator dynamics in zero-sum games is that its predicted behavior is particularly brittle under stochastic perturbations.
 Since the recurrent behavior is based on the existence of a constant of motion for the deterministic dynamics, the stochastic perturbations will almost certainly introduce some flux that will radically alter the long term behavior of the dynamics.
+For similar reasons standard techniques based on stochastic approximation theory~\cite{benaim2006stochastic} are not very informative, since in the deterministic system all states are internally chain transitive and thus different ideas as needed.
+Thus some critical questions emerge:

-Thus some critical questions emerge: Can we analyze natural stochastic variants of replicator dynamics in general zero-sum games?
+\textit{Can we analyze natural stochastic variants of replicator dynamics in general zero-sum games?
 If so, what is the emergent long term behavior?
-Do the dynamics stabilize, cycle, or do they produce a different type of behavior altogether?
+Do the dynamics stabilize, cycle, or do they produce a different type of behavior altogether?}